A. J. Feeley: Philadelphia Eagles (second stint)

-Feeley was signed by the Philadelphia Eagles on August 30, 2006, shortly after being released by the Chargers.
+Feeley was signed by the Eagles on August 30, 2006, shortly after being released by the Chargers.
 When McNabb was injured for the season on November 18, 2006, there was speculation that the more youthful Feeley might be named as the new starting quarterback, but head coach Andy Reid went with Jeff Garcia, who led the Eagles to a late-season turnaround and division title.
 Feeley did play most of the Eagles' regular season finale against the Atlanta Falcons, leading the team to victory with 321 passing yards and three touchdown passes, preventing the Falcons from securing a wild card berth.

 With Garcia and Feeley both becoming free agents at the end of the season, Feeley signed a three-year contract extension with the Eagles on February 25, 2007.
 Despite Garcia's success from the previous season, the Eagles viewed Feeley as a better long-term backup because of his age, familiarity of the system, and fit in the locker room.

 Starting in place of an injured Donovan McNabb on November 25, Feeley threw for 345 yards and three touchdowns with three interceptions in a 31–28 game loss to the then-undefeated New England Patriots.
-The 10-0 Patriots had beaten opponents by an average of 25 points, and the Eagles entered the game as the largest underdogs in NFL history at the time.
+The 10–0 Patriots had beaten opponents by an average of 25 points, and the Eagles entered the game as the largest underdogs in NFL history at the time.
 On December 2, Feeley played again for the injured McNabb.
 He threw four interceptions, three of those to Lofa Tatupu in a 28–24 loss to the Seattle Seahawks.

 Feeley was released by the Eagles on September 6, 2009, to make room for Michael Vick.